 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-Dr. Kripke begins this segment by further detailing her role as Vice President and Executive Vice President of Academic Affairs.
+Dr. Kripke begins this chapter by further detailing her role as Vice President and Executive Vice President of Academic Affairs.
 She notes that when Dr. Mendelsohn took over as the institution's president, he combated the "spirit of retrenchment"at MD Anderson, creating an unexpected period of "explosive growth."
 She then underscores that the limiting factor for research at the institution is "facilities, even more than money"and describes how she worked with Dr. Mendelsohn to further specific research areas: immunology, genetics, and other programs.
 As part of this discussion, she talks about ongoing challenge of refining how researchers' careers are organized and managed within the institution, noting in particular the challenges associated with career paths for physician-scientists.
 Reflecting on her own achievements in the VP role, she notes particular pride in "leveling the playing field"for researchers, the assignment of space and resources to researchers based on merit, and the complete rewriting of the grievance policy for faculty.

 -